 Please refer to the Faculty of Graduate and Postdoctoral Studies' website for a list of minimum requirements.
 Students who are accepted into the program generally have at least a B+ to A- average in their 3rd and 4th year courses.
 They all have a bachelor's degree with a strong genetics background.

 Applicants who have a four-year degree or its academic equivalent, and who have not meet the minimum academic requirements, yet have had significant formal training and relevant professional experience may be granted admission on the recommendation of the Genetic Counselling Program and on approval of Graduate and Postdoctoral Studies.

 If you have failed a course in basic genetics or biology, it is suggested that the course be repeated.

-English language requirements, including TOEFL exam score requirements, are listed on the Faculty of Graduate and Postdoctoral Studies website.
+English language requirements, including TOEFL exam score requirements, are listed on our information page for new applicants.